who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/00._Meta_Course_Material/exam_requirements.md

 # Exam requirements

 This document is a list of the pure requirements described in a way that allows you to choose other technologies.

 You must have all your group data filled out in the `repositories.py` file.
 This must be done exactly when you are asked to do it in the course preparation.

 ---

 ## Meta-requirement: Group work

 Everyone should be involved and participate in the project weekly.

 I will run a script to assert that everyone has contributed.
 This is for people who aren't participating much in their group.
 This isn't a measuring contest.
 We are just trying to create a fair landscape of who did nothing in the group.

 The graphs will also help us spot anomalies such as unbalanced work effort throughout the semester.
 So please avoid last-minute cramming.
 The course tries to coexist with other electives.

 ---

 ## Tech stack

 The server must be rewritten in another framework.
 You are not allowed to use `Flask`, `Express` or `Spring Boot`.

 ---

-## Organisation
+## Organization

 Use version control.